UniZyme: A Unified Protein Cleavage Site Predictor Enhanced with Enzyme Active-Site Knowledge: Methodology

 \section{Methodology}

 In this section, we give the details of the proposed {\method}.
 As the Fig.~\ref{fig:Model_architecture} shows, apart from the substrate encoder, {\method} deploys an enzyme encoder to enable the generalization of cleavage site prediction across various enzymes.
 In addition, active site information in protein hydrolysis is incorporated into enzyme encoder training to enhance cleavage site prediction.
 Two main challenges remain to be addressed: (i) how to design the enzyme encoder to preserve critical information for cleavage site prediction? (ii) how to leverage the rich information of enzyme active sites to improve the cleavage site prediction?

-To tackle the above challenges, our {\method} deploys a biochemically-informed enzyme encoder which augments the graph transformer with enzyme energy frustration\cite{Dai_2024}.
+To tackle the above challenges, our {\method} deploys a biochemically-informed enzyme encoder which augments the graph transformer with enzyme energy frustration.
 Furthermore, {\method} employs active site-aware pooling to preserve the enzyme’s information crucial for protein hydrolysis.
 To facilitate enzyme representation learning, {\method} first pretrains the enzyme encoder using active site prediction with the supplemented enzyme set.
 Then, a joint loss of active site prediction and cleavage site prediction is employed to optimize the {\method} for accurate cleavage site prediction.
 Next, we introduce each component in detail.